Campaign of the Month: March 2017

 With the sale of the Upstage in the early 21st century, the supernatural community of Pittsburgh was left without a place to congregate, conduct dealings and exchange information.
 That all changed in a single night in April, 2012.

 Inside, however, is a wholly different story.
 It’s an exceptionally modern and well-made club whose dimensions don’t seem to match the building outside.
-The same band (Charnel Dreams) plays there very night, and the club is presided over by its mysterious and sinister manager, Robert Hubert.
+Various Goth/Industrial bands play there very night (not all of them strictly human), and the club is presided over by its mysterious and sinister manager, Harold Lamont.

 Indeed, the club’s inside occupies its own space, and seems to shift as needed—with rooms appearing where none were before and others that once were there vanishing.
 While the main room is always there, it always seems to be filled to capacity, regardless of how many people are there.
 A back hallway guarded by hulking men in black suits and blacker sunglasses leads to a seemingly infinite number of rooms—some are ultramodern and immaculate conference rooms.
 Others…who knows?
 Occasionally, screams of pleasure or pain (sometimes both in one) emit from some indecipherable area in that hallway, where time itself seems to twist, undulate and bend…

-One of the most startling things about Club Apocalypse is that it appears to be bi-located, existing simultaneously in Pittsburgh and New York City.
+One of the most startling things about Club Inferno is that it appears to be bi-located, existing simultaneously in Pittsburgh and New York City.
 This is an exceptionally convenient arrangement for the Covenants and supernaturals in these cities, allowing for easy dealings between states.
-However, one cannot enter in Pittsburgh and leave in New York (or vice versa) without Robert Hubert’s allowing it, and Hubert never does anything without a price.
+However, one cannot enter in Pittsburgh and leave in New York (or vice versa) without Harold Lamont’s allowing it, and Lamont never does anything without a price.
 Those who have accepted favors from Hubert have generally come to regret it.

-Always wary of dealings with the Outer Dark, Anita is not a fan of Club Apocalypse, but understands its importance as a resource to her investigations.
-She goes there when necessary but prefers to delegate that task to her associate, Matthew Canaan.
+Always wary of dealings with the Outer Dark, Anita is not a fan of Club Inferno, but understands its importance as a resource to her investigations.
+She goes there when necessary but prefers to delegate that task to her associate, Matthew Canaan